openvinotoolkit/training_extensions/misc/pytorch_toolkit/noise_suppression/README.md

 ## Train Model

 After you get the data, you can train the model.
-To do this you may use the followed command line:
+To do this you may use the following command line:

 ```bash
 python3 train.py \